khushiNgm/AWS_Projects/Project1/README.md

-# 🟢 AWS EC2 Load Balancer Project
+# AWS EC2 Load Balancer Project

 ## 📘 Project Overview

-This project demonstrates how to deploy two EC2 instances behind an Application Load Balancer (ALB) in AWS.
+This project demonstrates how to deploy two EC2 instances behind an Application Load Balancer (ALB) in AWS.</br>
-The setup ensures high availability, scalability, and automatic health monitoring of the web servers.
+The setup ensures high availability, scalability, and automatic health monitoring of the web servers.</br>

-The Load Balancer distributes incoming HTTP traffic evenly across multiple EC2 instances hosted in different Availability Zones.
+The Load Balancer distributes incoming HTTP traffic evenly across multiple EC2 instances hosted in different Availability Zones.Application Load Balancer uses the Round Robin routing algorithm by default, which means:</br>
+✅ Each new incoming request is forwarded to the next available EC2 instance in sequence.</br>
+✅ This helps distribute traffic evenly between all healthy targets, preventing overloading any single instance.

 ## 🏗️ Architecture Diagram